merenlab/merenlab.org/tutorials/vibrio-jasicida-pangenome/index.md

 The following material starts with a very brief introduction to the isolates, and work its way through the steps of computing a pangenome using anvi'o.
 I hope this material will be useful not only to those of you who sat through the workshop at the MBL with me in-person, but also to those of you who run into this material later.

-Please feel free to leave a comment at the end of the page or find us on Slack.
+Please feel free to leave a comment at the end of the page or find us on Discord.

-{% include _join-anvio-slack.html %}
+{% include _join-anvio-discord.html %}

 {:.notice}